pratrt141098/ma_federal_grant_tracker/README.md

-Massachusetts Federal Grant Cuts – Dashboard
+#Massachusetts Federal Grant Cuts – Dashboard
-This repository contains the data pipeline and Streamlit dashboard used to track and analyze federal grant cancellations, rescissions, and other de‑obligations affecting Massachusetts, with a focus on the Trump administration period starting January 20, 2025.​

-Project overview
-Tracks de‑obligations across 130k+ assistance transactions and 40k+ awards to Massachusetts from FY2021–FY2025.​

-Classifies awards into CANCELLATION, RESCISSION, PARTIAL_RES_CUMPOS, ADMIN_OR_PREPAY_ADJ, and NODEOBLIGATION using transaction histories and outlay data.​
+##nto CANCELLATION, RESCISSION, PARTIAL_RES_CUMPOS, ADMIN_OR_PREPAY_ADJ, and NODEOBLIGATION using transaction histories and outlay data.​

 Aggregates award‑ and county‑level metrics for equity analysis and builds an interactive Streamlit dashboard for exploration.​